MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-xbox-live-account-tool.md

 ## Can I use a retail account, or does it have to be a sandboxed account?

-You can certainly use Xbox Live Account Tool to manage a retail account, but not all features are supported.
+You can certainly use the Xbox Live Account Tool to manage a retail account, but not all features are supported.
 For example, you cannot change a retail user's reputation.